Bangladeshi English literature: Monica Ali

-Monica Ali's debut novel Brick Lane was published in 2003 and shortlisted for the Man Booker Prize that very year.
-This contribution acquires a shared space in the Bangladeshi English literary sphere, being a massive wake-up call from the Bangladeshi Diaspora.
+Monica Ali's debut novel, Brick Lane, was published in 2003 and shortlisted for the Man Booker Prize that very year.
 Ali was born in 1967 in Bangladesh and immigrated to England in 1971; all her growth, study, and settlement occurred in England.
-From this perspective, the characterizations and the evolving theme around the characters in the Brick Lane can never be addressed as her personal experiences; rather, these are her researched work on the plight of immigrants through generations and their nature of integration as well as disintegration with the host cultures.

-Nazneen is brought to England by Chanu through settled marriage.
-Chanu is a middle-aged man searching for his fate in England; Nazneen is an adolescent representing the subservient, docile, submissive wife who is a perfect choice for Chanu as he believes women must have wifely and motherly behavior in the British perspective.
+The novel wrote the story of Nazneen: She is brought to England by Chanu through a settled marriage.
+Chanu is a middle-aged man searching for his fate in England; Nazneen is an adolescent representing the subservient, submissive wife who is a perfect choice for Chanu as he believes women must have wifely and motherly behavior in the British perspective.
 Nazneen follows the code validated by Chanu, gives birth to a son and two daughters, and satisfies Chanu, being only a wife in mind.

-The change of currents takes place as Nazneen feels a sense of beloningness in British society along with her two daughters in the absence of Chanu's knowledge on what is going on in the psyche of his wife.
+The change of currents takes place as Nazneen feels a sense of belongingness in British society along with her two daughters in the absence of Chanu's knowledge on what is going on in the psyche of his wife.
 Chanu fails to cope with British society and expresses his wish to retreat to Bangladesh, which is met with direct protest from his wife and daughters.
-Nazneen can think out of the shell of the conch; she feels herself liberated, self-dominated‚ self-directed even upon the loss of the marital tie.
-Chanu here represents the first-generation Bangladeshi immigrant who feels guilt for the loss of his parental root in Bangladesh and longs for that past, though Nazneen, along with her daughters, belongs to the generations nonaligned with that of Chanu.
+Nazneen feels herself liberated.
+Chanu represents the first-generation Bangladeshi immigrant who feels guilt for the loss of his parental root in Bangladesh and longs for that past, though Nazneen, along with her daughters, belongs to the generations nonaligned with that of Chanu.
 Here lies the prime crisis all through the novel Brick Lane.